swiftlang/swift-evolution/proposals/0385-custom-reflection-metadata.md

 ### Bespoke `@test` attribute

 A previous Swift Evolution discussion suggested [adding a built-in `@test` attribute](https://forums.swift.org/t/rfc-in-line-tests/12111) to the language.
 However, registration is a general code pattern that is also used outside of testing, so allowing libraries to declare their own domain-specific attributes is a more general approach that supports a wider set of use cases.

+## Acknowledgments

+Thank you to [Thomas Goyne](https://forums.swift.org/u/tgoyne) for surfacing use cases in the Realm Swift project and insights into alternative design directions.

 ## Revision history